 Q#10.
 What's the difference between a primary key and a unique key?

-- A Unique key is column whose values also uniquely identify every row in a table but they create a non-clustered index by default and it allows one NULL only.
+- A Unique key is a column whose values also uniquely identify every row in a table but they create a non-clustered index by default and it allows one NULL only.

 Q#11.
 When is UPDATE_STATISTICS command used?